srishtea-22/TexResume/README.md

 # TexResume
-A web-based resume builder that allows users to create professional LaTeX resumes by filling out their details through a form.
-The generated PDF preview updates in real-time using SwiftLaTeX in WebAssembly (WASM).
-Built with React + Vite.
+TexResume is a web-based resume builder designed specifically for tech students and professionals.
+It allows users to create structured, professional LaTeX resumes by filling out a form.
+The LaTeX code is generated dynamically, and a real-time PDF preview is compiled using SwiftLaTeX in WebAssembly (WASM).

 Tech Stack -

 Frontend: React + Vite

 LaTeX Compilation: SwiftLaTeX (WASM)

-State Management: React Hooks